169004 Development research - field applications

 - Languages of instruction

-This course is implemented as a Summer School on sustainability transitions in agriculture and natural resource management - together with students from Indonesia, Thailand and Cambodia.
+This course is implemented as a Summer School on sustainability transitions in agriculture and natural resource management - together with students from Malaysia, Thailand, Indonesia, Philippines, Myanmar, Cambodia and other South-East Asian countries.

 It combines all fields of training at BOKU-CDR: concepts of development and innovation in research and practice; applied development research using participatory methods and tools; facilitating change processes with different stakeholders; intensive systems learning, focusing on agro-ecosystem and the sustainable management of natural resources.